 My personal writing has often been about my home neighborhood of Kenilworth in Washington, DC.
 The life of the ‘hood, and my family’s unique position as Amish-Mennonite ‘missionaries’ in this urban black community, features often in my creative work.
-I’ve written essays and poetry about the neighborhood, completed a self-directed community and oral history project, and published a booklet of neighborhood history.
+I’ve written essays and poetry about the neighborhood, completed a self-directed community and oral history project, published a booklet of neighborhood history, and occasionally still noodle on a long-running memoir project.

 Kenilworth: A DC Neighborhood by the Anacostia River